kota7/striprtf/README.md

 Usage
 -----

-The package exports only two functions: - `read_rtf` takes a path to an Rich Text Format (RTF) file and extracts plain text out of it. - `strip_rtf` does the same by taking string instead of file path.
+The package exports only two functions:

+-   `read_rtf` takes a path to an Rich Text Format (RTF) file and extracts plain text out of it.
+-   `strip_rtf` does the same by with string input instead of file path.

 ``` r
 library(striprtf)